Reminder: 2020 Holiday Currency Ordering Periods Suspended

 For questions related to this change, please contact your local cash services department.

-If you know of others in your organization that should be notified of these types of operational changes, please share this article and encourage them to register to receive updates.
+If you know of others in your organization that should be notified of these types of operational changes, please share this article.